lightly-io/team-awareness-training/session-01-stress.md

 ## 3. Method: deep breathing
 The easiest way to counter-act the fight-flight-or-freeze reaction is to breathe deeply.

 Guide the partcipants to put a hand or their stomachs and expand the stomach on the in-breath, and collapse it on the out-breath.
+Good posture (i.e. sitting with a straight back) will help activating the diaphragm and thus deepening the breath.

 Helpful tools include:
 - Smiling